spcanelon/silvia/talk/2020-11-03-xaringan-basics-and-beyond/index.markdown

 ## Description

-This four-hour hands-on workshop will be a gentle introduction to the xaringan package as a tool to create impressive presentation slides that can be deployed to the web for easy sharing. <br/><br/>Day 1 (Nov.
-3, 3-5pm BST) will cover the nuts and bolts of creating presentation slides using xaringan and deploying them in HTML format for easy sharing with others. <br/><br/>Day 2 (Nov.
-5, 3-5pm BST) will cover how to take your slides to the next level with the xaringanExtra package and how to customize slides with CSS.<br/><br/>This workshop is designed for R users already familiar with R Markdown and GitHub.
+This four-hour hands-on workshop will be a gentle introduction to the xaringan package as a tool to create impressive presentation slides that can be deployed to the web for easy sharing.

+Day 1 (Nov.
+3, 3-5pm BST) will cover the nuts and bolts of creating presentation slides using xaringan and deploying them in HTML format for easy sharing with others.

+Day 2 (Nov.
+5, 3-5pm BST) will cover how to take your slides to the next level with the xaringanExtra package and how to customize slides with CSS.

+This workshop is designed for R users already familiar with R Markdown and GitHub.

 <img src="nhsr-logo.png" title="Logo for the NHS-R Community featuring the R logo forming the R of NHS-R" alt="Logo for the NHS-R Community featuring the R logo forming the R of NHS-R" width="60%" style="display: block; margin: auto;" />